 Causes of Fatigue in Arthritis

 Inflammation, pain, inactivity and lifestyle factors can cause extreme tiredness when living with arthritis.

 Everyone gets worn out from time to time.
 But exhaustion that disrupts your daily life and doesn’t get better after a good night’s sleep has its own medical term: fatigue.
 Fatigue significantly affects the quality of life for people with many forms of arthritis-related diseases, including rheumatoid arthritis, psoriatic arthritis, spondyloarthritis, lupus, fibromyalgia and osteoarthritis.
 Your lack of energy may be caused by your inflammatory disease and other health conditions you have, as well as medications side effects and lifestyle habits.

 Disease Activity and Sleep

-Fatigue and arthritis go hand in hand for many people with arthritis.
+Fatigue and sleep problems go hand-in-hand for many people with arthritis.
 The main culprits are the inflammatory disease process and the accompanying chronic pain.